mtgsquad/tyto-os/README.md

 An operating system named after a bird.

-The code is heavily inspired by the [phobos project](https://github.com/yakuri354/phobos).
+The code is heavily inspired by the [phobos project](https://github.com/yakuri354/phobos), which is under the GNU GPL License.